 Sites built to share your files are, as they say, a dime a dozen.
 Sites that will let you share larger files, which may be several GB in size, are not nearly as common.
-Having scoured the Web (as well as our own site directory) for candidates, I’ve narrowed them down to four ridiculously simple services which will have you swapping movies – I mean, perfectly legal Creative Commons-licensed videos – in no time.
+Having scoured the web for candidates, I’ve narrowed them down to four ridiculously simple services which will have you swapping movies – I mean, perfectly legal Creative Commons-licensed videos – in no time.

 So enter, 4 great tools for sharing large files over the internet:

 Zapr is, in essence, a small Web-server that sits in your system tray.
 Instead of leaving your entire machine open, you select what files are to be served, and can password-protect them as you see fit.

 For demonstration purposes, I have uploaded a compressed ZIP file of the most-recent Editors’ Picks from open-licensing music site CCMixter.
 The selection process was as simple as opening a file in any Windows program.
 Next step was to select the privacy level.
 Once that’s done, your selected file is instantly available for download, either as a public link from username.zapr.com, or as a private link you can send to select friends and colleagues.